-You can send and receive emails, and browse through the internet at numerous internet cafés and bars in Prague.
-You can also logon to the internet through phone lines at hotels (most hotels have RJ-11 standard plugs.) by calling a local internet access number.
+You can send and receive emails and browse through the internet at numerous internet cafés and bars in Prague.
+You can also log on to the internet through LAN plugs at most hotels and via a WiFi connection.
 Some internet cafés will also offer ethernet sockets so bringing your own laptop/notebook is not a problem.
 Prices at internet cafés range from 50 CZK to 150 CZK per hour.

-In the prevailing part of Prague, most hotels, shopping centres, supermarkets, petrol stations, etc. are covered by a WI-FI internet connection, which mostly have to be paid for but in some cases are free of charge.
+In the prevailing part of Prague, most hotels, shopping centres, supermarkets, petrol stations, etc., are covered by a WI-FI internet connection, which mostly has to be paid for but in some cases are free of charge.

 – all branches of Starbucks

 – Café Savoy

 – Káva Káva Káva (Come here for the best coffee and espresso in town.
 It also serves pastries and has internet facilities including free VViFi.)

 – Vltava Cafe and Restaurant, Masarykovo nábřeží 22

 – Jáma Cafe and Restaurant, V Jámě 7